genomicsclass/book/pages/standard_errors.md

-# Introduction
+## Standard Errors

+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/linear/standard_errors.Rmd).

 We have shown how to find the least squares estimates with matrix algebra.
 These estimates are random variables as they are linear combinations of the data.
-For these estimates to be useful we also need to compute their standard errors.
-Linear algebra also provides powerful approach for this task.
+For these estimates to be useful, we also need to compute their standard errors.
+Linear algebra also provides a powerful approach for this task.
+We provide several examples.

-# Examples

-## Falling object
+#### Falling object

 It is useful to think about where randomness comes from.
 In our falling object example, randomness was introduced through measurement errors.
-Every time we rerun the experiment a new set of measurement errors will be made which implies our data will change randomly which implies our estimates will change randomly.
-This implies that our estimate of, for example, the gravitational constant will change every time we perform the experiment.
+Each time we rerun the experiment, a new set of measurement errors will be made.
+This implies that our data will change randomly, which in turn suggests that our estimates will change randomly.
+For instance, our estimate of the gravitational constant will change every time we perform the experiment.
 The constant is fixed, but our estimates are not.
 To see this we can run a Monte Carlo simulation.
-Specifically we will generate the data repeatedly and compute the estimate for the quadratic term each time.
+Specifically, we will generate the data repeatedly and each time compute the estimate for the quadratic term.

 ```r